 Plan Diagram Context Menus

 Once you have a plan loaded, right-click anywhere in the diagram area to access context menus that control how the graphical plan is displayed.
-By default, color-scaling and per node costs are enabled.
+Color-scaling and per node costs are enabled by default.

 If an actual plan loads, actual metrics are shown by default.
 Toggle the plan diagram back and forth between estimated and actual metrics using the Show Estimated Plan toolbar button.
 This button is only enabled when an actual plan is loaded.